Find the Best Wasp & Hornet Removal Companies for Your Business

 The high desert climate of Lancaster is home to several species of bees and wasps, each with distinct behaviors and nesting preferences.
 Knowing which insect you're dealing with is the first step toward a proper solution.

-Carpenter Bees are large, solitary bees that bore perfectly round holes into untreated wood like decks, siding, and fence posts to create nesting galleries5.
+Carpenter Bees are large, solitary bees that bore perfectly round holes into untreated wood like decks, siding, and fence posts to create nesting galleries.
 While they don't eat wood, their tunneling can cause structural damage over time.

 Where to Look for Nests and Hives